 Among two or three co-founders, equity is a short and fairly simple discussion.
 A few years down the line, though, you have external investors who come on board with preferred shares.
-You've got early employees and newer joiners, who need to be treated fairly while reflecting how far they've contributed to the company's development.
+You've got early employees and new hires, who need to be treated fairly while reflecting how far they've contributed to the company's development.
 And you may have started onboarding employees in new markets, who will have different regulations governing their share options.

 Even though equity can quickly get very complicated, the benefits of offering share options to employees are clear: a more motivated team, better retention of top talent, and a fair reflection of the work everyone puts in to building something big.

 So as the leader of the finance function, how should the CFO deal with employee share options?
 How should information on equity be shared with the company?
 And how do you start to build a framework for sustainable long-term employee ownership?

 Benchmarking employee ownership: where to start?